miklevin/MikeLev.in/_posts/2022-09-11-recovering-old-laptops-for-video-production-purposes.md

 headline: Upgrading WSL1 and Resetting Windows 11 to Windows 10 - My Journey to Create a Video Tutorial
 description: I'm creating a video tutorial to show how to upgrade WSL1 and reset Windows 11 to Windows 10, using a laptop with a version lower than 18917.
 To ensure accuracy, I'm researching Wikipedia pages and downloading Windows Win10_1809Oct_v2_English_x64.iso.
 Join me on my journey as I work to make this video and worry about ruining it with a system update!
 keywords: Laptops, Video Production, Tutorial, Upgrade, Reset, Windows 11, Windows 10, Version, 18917, Wikipedia, Win10_1809Oct_v2_English_x64.iso, WSL1, Factory Reset, System Update
-categories: windows 11, tutorial, version, windows 10
+categories: tutorial, version, windows 10, windows 11
 permalink: /blog/recovering-old-laptops-for-video-production-purposes/
 layout: post
 ---